solliancenet/MCW-Azure-Synapse-Analytics/README.md

 [Coming Soon]

 ## Azure services and related products
-*Please list the services and products that are highlighted in the workshop.
-For example:*
 -	Azure Synapse Analytics
 -	Azure Storage and Azure Data Lake gen 2
 -	Azure Stream Analytics